casact/chainladder-python/docs/friedland/chapter_7.rst

 Exhibit I Sheet 3 p108
 ##########################

 This is a common report layout for reserving analyses.
-Some Pandas manipulation is needed to achieve the tabular look.
+Some ``Pandas`` manipulation is needed to retrieve all the figures from the transformed ``Triangle`` objects and achieve the tabular look.
+We will create a function to reuse the manipulation throughout this chapter.

 .. doctest::

-    >>> def development_summary(reported, paid):
+    >>> def development_summary(reported: cl.Triangle(), paid: cl.Triangle()) -> pd.DataFrame():
     ...     output = pd.DataFrame() # initializing a DataFrame
     ...     output["Reported Claims"] = reported.latest_diagonal.to_frame(origin_as_datetime=False) # using a vector of losses to anchor the exhibit index
     ...     age = reported.development.iloc[::-1] # flipping the age order